Ali00/SDN-service_level_agreement/README.md

 </div>

 ### Network traffic:
-The DistributedInternet Traffic Generator (D-ITG) is used to generate the network traffic.
+The DistributedInternet Traffic Generator (D-ITG), http://www.grid.unina.it/software/ITG/manual/, is used to generate the network traffic.
 D-ITG is a platform capable to produce IPv4 and IPv6 traffic by accurately replicating the workload of current Internet applications.
 At the same time D-ITG is also a network measurement tool able to measure the most common performance metrics (e.g. throughput, delay, jitter, packet loss) at packet level.

 <div class="container">
   <div class="subcontainer">